jennihunt/Country_Explorer_App/README.md

 # Country Explorer App
-This app utilizes information/data from  [REST Countries Api](https://restcountries.com/)  and stores info in PostgreSQL database.
-- uses model Country to represent country data
+Country Explorer is a web application that lets users search for and explore information about countries worldwide.
+The app leverages the  [REST Countries Api](https://restcountries.com/)  to fetch up-to-date data and stores relevant details in a PostgreSQL database for efficient access and further analysis.

 ## **Setup Instructions**
 - First you need to open a poetry enviroment